Southern Christian Leadership Conference: Founding

-On January 10, 1957, following the Montgomery bus boycott victory against the white establishment and consultations with Bayard Rustin, Ella Baker, and others, Martin Luther King Jr. invited about 60 black ministers and leaders to Ebenezer Church in Atlanta.
+On January 10, 1957, after the victory of the Montgomery Bus Boycott against the white establishment, Pastor Martin Luther King invited some sixty black pastors and leaders to Atlanta's Ebenezer Church.
+Among the principal guests were pastors Charles Kenzie Steele and Fred Shuttlesworth and activist Bayard Rustin.

 Prior to this, Rustin, in New York City, conceived the idea of initiating such an effort and first sought C. K. Steele to make the call and take the lead role.
 Steele declined, but told Rustin he would be glad to work right beside him if he sought King in Montgomery for the role.
 Their goal was to form an organization to coordinate and support nonviolent direct action as a method of desegregating bus systems across the South.
 In addition to King, Rustin, Baker, and Steele, Fred Shuttlesworth of Birmingham, Joseph Lowery of Mobile, and Ralph Abernathy of Montgomery, all played key roles in this meeting.

 The group continued this initial meeting on January 11, calling it (in keeping with the recent bus segregation issue) a Southern Negro Leaders Conference on Transportation and Nonviolent Integration when they held a press conference that day.
 The press conference allowed them to introduce their efforts: